NirjharDeb/NirjharDeb.github.io/README.md

 ---
 ## **A Little Bit About Me**
-I'm a student majoring in Computer Science at Georgia Tech.
-As an Indian-American who has lived outside the U.S. for over a decade and traveled across the world, I have been fortunate to interact with individuals from various countries, communities, and cultures.
-My hobbies include cuddling with my cat and exploring the depths of the ocean!
+Greetings!
+I am Nirjhar, a second-year Computer Science undergrad at Georgia Tech.
+This summer, I am interning as a software engineer at AT&T's Chief Security Office in Dallas, Texas!

+Outside of school, you can see me tinkering with various projects, such as websites, chatbots, and VR games.
+I also spend a lot of time scuba diving, experimenting with new foods, and playing catch-the-laser with my cat, Miu!

 ---
 ## **My Commitment towards Protecting YOUR Data**